-I started playing air guitar and interest grew.
-Next there was the discovery of Jimi Hendrix on the FM air waves one night listening to my new transistor radio, and finally in 1970 I was given a copy of Led Zeppelin III for Christmas.
+I started playing air guitar and my interest grew.
+Next there was the discovery of Jimi Hendrix on the FM air waves one night listening to my new transistor radio.
+Finally, in 1970 I was given a copy of Led Zeppelin III for Christmas.
+My fate was sealed!
 I bought a friend’s old guitar in 1973 and learned a few chords.

 After spending the next year between LA and Phoenix on the streets, I hitched cross country several times.
 One freezing December night in Flagstaff, Arizona, on the on ramp off I-17 North, a fellow traveler handed me a harmonica for some improvised jams in the woods near a fire.
-A week later I sat on the steps of the Grand Ole Opry in Nashville and made enough spare change playing that harmonica to get in to see Alice Cooper’s concert.
-I can say that the first money I ever made as a musician was at the Grand Ole Opry in Nashville, Tennessee! 😉
+A week later I sat on the steps of the Grand Ole Opry in Nashville and made enough spare change playing that harmonica, to get in to see Alice Cooper’s concert.
+I can say that the first money I ever made as a musician, was at the Grand Ole Opry in Nashville, Tennessee! 😉

 During this time I became a nurse.
-Since then I have worked my way up through the nursing ranks from CNA, to LPN and currently an RN going on 25 + years total in nursing.
-Giving lessons at the Studio Brick in Danville between 1996-1998 provided much needed inspiration to continue live performances, satisfying the need to play by performing solo gigs at coffee shops, dinner engagements and private parties.
+Since then I have worked my way up through the nursing ranks from CNA, to LPN and currently an RN going on 26 + years total, in nursing.
+Giving lessons at the Studio Brick in Danville between 1996-1998 provided much needed inspiration to continue live performances.
+I satisfied the need to play by performing solo gigs at coffee shops, dinner engagements, and private parties.